JohnTelford/rstblog/source/av.rst

 Testing Complex Systems
 -----------------------

-Adequate testing of complex hardware or software components from various vendors is a challenge.
+Adequate testing of complex hardware and software components from various vendors is a challenge.

 How some components works with others may be determined during product development.
 Determining how  the plethora of technologies work together in AVs is formidable.

-Every so ofter, components in AVs complex  technology webs  deal with combinations and permutations  of signals  that hardware or software were not designed to handle.
+Ever so ofter, components in AVs complex  technology webs, deal with combinations and permutations  of signals  that hardware or software were not designed to handle.
 The result may not matter, or  sometimes may crash  other components that may be detrimental to the AV.

 These situations are difficult to solve without knowing the state of the culprits.
 It may be exceeding difficult if the culprits are Artificial Intelligence